Lasizwe: Music

 In December 2017, he was featured in Babes Wodumo and Ntando Duma's music video for the song "Jiva Phez'kombhede".

 YouTube

 Lasizwe is a YouTuber with more than 80 million views on his videos.
 In April 2019, Lasizwe received the silver play button from YouTube for reaching 100,000 subscribers.

+In April 2021, he launched the YouTube show, Drink or Tell the Truth, where celebrities are given the choice between answering a question truthfully, or drinking a shot of a concoction made by him.

+In June 2023, Lasizwe launched his new YouTube show, Awkward Dates.
+The first episode aired on his YouTube channel in July, serving as a birthday present for him.
+The YouTube series is a comedy show where Lasizwe goes on blind dates with various celebrities.

+Speaking about what inspired the show, he told Daily Sun that the idea came during some of the darkest times of his life:

+Following the show's success, it was nominated for Best Online Content at the 2024 South African Film and Television Awards.
+In April 2025, it was announced that the show will be premiered on Mzansi Magic following its success online.
+In June 2025, the show was removed from DSTV by MultiChoice.
+The decision reportedly followed the claim that most guests demanded to be paid.
+The guests claimed to have agreed only to appear on YouTube and not mainstream TV.
+This situation forced Lasizwe and Multichoice to terminate their contract.

+In October 2025, Lasizwe launched the YouTube series, Nomatriquency: The Funeral, where he plays as his famed fictional character "Nomatriquency" also popularly known as "Tricky Baby".

 Endorsements

 In early 2018 Lasizwe became Teen Marketing Director for Fanta.

 He was nominated for a Feather Award for Social media Personality of the Year, and presented with a People's Choice Award in 2021.
 He has also been named one of the top YouTubers in South African under the age of 24.
 In 2021, he was nominated as The E!
 African Social Star.
 He is also the first South African to secure an endorsement deal for a fictional character that he named "Nomatriquency".

+In September 2023, he was winner of season 2 of Canon’s hit reality TV series, The Perfect Picture, where he was awarded a coveted trophy along with a cheque of R150,000 and R100,000 worth of Canon gear.

+In June 2024, Volvo Cars South Africa appointed Lasizwe and Thea Booysen as EX30 Champions to promote the company's newest electric vehicle, the EX30.
+During the campaign Lasizwe showcased a Autumn-Winter'24 Ready-to-Wear outfit designed by local fashion designer Nao Serati, which was inspired by Volvo's interior using AI technology.